SAP/luigi/docs/luigi-client-api.md

 ### goBack

-Discards the active view and navigates back to the last visited view (preserved view), if preserveView was set before //jtest add link to preserveView
+Discards the active view and navigates back to the last visited view (preserved view), if preserveView was set before

 #### Parameters